In this blog, we talk about freemium business models and how businesses use (and can use) this acquisition strategy to generate sales leads.

 The goal of the freemium model is to lower customer acquisition costs (CAC).
 By providing a free version of your product, you eliminate any barriers to entry.
 If people want to buy it, all they need to do now is provide their payment details (you’ll already have their name and email address).

-You can also use the data from your free users' behaviour to work out what features of your product are working well and those that aren't.
+You can also use the data from your free users' behaviour to work out what features of your product are working well and which aren't.
 You can go even further and break down your user base by market segments (or buyer personas) to see who gets the most out of it.

 Another advantage of the freemium model is its ability to build trust.
 When it comes to investing in large software-as-a-service (SaaS) or technology platforms, your prospects will want to see how and if the product works for them before making a decision.